philosophyinlife/philosophyinlife.gitbub.io/_posts/2011-09-22-mental-purity-fold-yoga.md

 ---
 title: 'Mental Purity &#038; Three Fold Yoga'
 author: Yogesh Bailwal
-excerpt: |

-  Renouncing the fruit of action, one moves from individual consciousness to universal consciousness which is a step in the right direction of spiritual growth.
+excerpt: |Renouncing the fruit of action, one moves from individual consciousness to universal consciousness which is a step in the right direction of spiritual growth.
 It helps him to reduce ego-involvement by thinking of others in preference to himself.
 Any movement in thought from self based desires to universal good is a step towards spiritual attainment.
+description: Renouncing the fruit of action, one moves from individual consciousness to universal consciousness which is a step in the right direction of spiritual growth.
 layout: post
 permalink: /mental-purity-fold-yoga/
 ks_metadata: